|Tuesday, 14th April, 2015

 Children in Turkana, Kenya, where a CBM-funded study on children with disability and malnutrition used the Key Informant Method.
 Many children with epilepsy or physical, sensory and intellectual impairments do not receive the support they need because their needs are not identified.
 Due to the relatively low prevalence of childhood disability, approaches to survey the population in order to identify children are rare.
 Children who go without appropriate support, are more likely to experience serious illness and are less likely to go to school, with long-lasting negative impact on their lives.

-This new resource, Using the Key Informant Method: A Working Guide, provides comprehensive support for policy makers, service providers and NGOs on how to train community volunteers and use an approach known as the Key Informant Method.
+This new resource, Using the Key Informant Method: A Working Guide (open link in new tab), provides comprehensive support for policy makers, service providers and NGOs on how to train community volunteers and use an approach known as the Key Informant Method.

 The method uses trained volunteers within the local community to simultaneously collect data on child disability, link children with disabilities to services and build evidence to advocate for inclusion of children with disabilities in their societies.
 The approach is up to ten times lower cost than surveys of the same size and has already been successfully tested in Bangladesh, Pakistan, Malawi and Kenya.